 The hotel has 78 rooms and 48 suites that form an arc around the resort and face the Caribbean Sea.
 Each premier suite has an exceptional private plunge pool or a swimming pool that appears to disappear into the horizon, and all rooms have a spacious tub and rain shower.
 The beds are ridiculously comfortable and plush (you'll be nagging concierge to tell you where the pillows are from), and Le Labo bath amenities will spark a serious internal conflict about whether to take a dip in the standalone tub or plunge pool.

 The hotel's somewhat remote location has its pros and cons.
 It's about a 30-minute taxi ride to many of the main towns and attractions, so they've clearly put thought into curating on-site offerings, including the on-site spa.
 In addition to body treatments that incorporate local sea salt and ginger, there are also custom-curated experiences that include meditation and yoga in a re-created sugar mill.

 Three on-property restaurants offer diverse dining options.
 Choose from casual fare at the Great House, family-style dining at the Fisherman's Village, or high-end cuisine with an Indian inflection at the Stone Barn.

 The island has a good road network, so it's easy to rent a car and explore the towns and coves in your own time (although it's worth noting that as a former British colony, they drive on the lefthand side of the road).
 Your first stop should be Brimstone Hill Fortress National Park, a UNESCO World Heritage Site.
-Dating back to the 1690s, the landmark was designed by British military engineers and built and maintained by African slaves.
+Dating back to the 1690s, the landmark was designed by British military engineers.
 Now, it gives important insight into the island's colonial past and offers panoramic views of the coastline.

 At day's end, head to Salt Plage for a craft cocktail.
 The waterfront bar and cafe is the perfect spot to watch the sunset from a hammock suspended over the water, with the faint thrum of reggae beats in the background.
 It's bliss.